 Kapwing

 The Kapwing subtitler allows you to burn subtitles into video directly, so that the captions appear on any platform the video gets shared to.
 Kapwing's subtitle editor supports videos of a variety of file formats and sizes, for free!
-With the free version, videos must be under 7 minutes and 250MB.
+With the free version, videos must be under 4 minutes long.
+You can use the auto subtitler for 10 minutes per month.

 The transcribe feature converts speech to a text transcript with each speaker individually separated.
 You can save the full transcript as a Word document or insert snippets of it into existing documents.
 Transcribe up to 300 minutes of audio per month for free.